MichaelTrip/helm-charts/README.md

 We use the master branch to store our charts code, and gh-pages branch as the charts repository.

-GitHub Pages points to the `docs` folder and our repository is accessible on https://michaeltrip.github.io/helm-charts
+GitHub Pages points to the `root` folder and our repository is accessible on https://michaeltrip.github.io/helm-charts

 ### Add this repo to helm